vmware-archive/usb-login-scripts/README.md

 http://tammersaleh.com/posts/building-an-encrypted-usb-drive-for-your-ssh-keys-in-os-x/
 (quoted below)

 > Plug your drive into your computer and open Disk Utility.
+Eject the volume by
-Select the disk (not the
+> clicking the icon in the list on the left, then select the disk (not the volume)
-> volume) on the left and navigate to the "Erase" tab.
+> on the left and navigate to the "Erase" tab.
 You'll want to name the volume
 > something simple (such as "keys") to make it easier to access on the command line.
 >
 > Depending on the format of your USB key's partition table, then the partition table